will62794/will62794.github.io/_posts/2026-05-25-transactional-programming.md

 categories: databases transactions programming
 ---

-Transactions are a defining feature of databases, but have often developed in a lineage somewhat distinct from the programming languages community, with ad hoc exchange of ideas between both.
+Transactions are a defining feature of databases, but often developed in a lineage somewhat distinct from the programming languages community.
 This is perhaps also affected by the fact that transactional programming is traditionally not a common feature of most mainstream programming languages, whereas for databases it has been more or less assumed as table stakes.
 The use of [transactional memory abstractions](https://en.wikipedia.org/wiki/Software_transactional_memory) is a somewhat well explored research area, but is still an esoteric feature for mainstream programming language environments.
 Thus, the world of transactional programming interfaces is quite diverse, with a lack of convergence on accepted interfaces, and proliferation of different, often system or domain-specific approaches.

-## Programming with Transactions
+## Programming Transactions

 <!-- One key tradeoffs in transactional programming models is the "interactive" vs. "one-shot" or "batch" models.
 The former being naturally the more intuitive and natural way of programming with transactions for a user, but one-shot transactions potentially simplifying concurrency control mechanisms and/or boosting performance and cutting down round-trip latency between the client and server. -->